HugoRh/tcpserver/README.md

 Forked from fdellabetta/tcpserver

 ## Notes
-I needed a simple tcpserver to test settings of traefik tcp ingress on kubernetes (running on raspeberry pie) From original:
+I needed a simple tcpserver to test settings of traefik tcp ingress on kubernetes (running on raspeberry pie).

+From original:
  - I updated  Dockerfile with a staged build (image went from 75MB to 4.63MB )
+ - Use Alpine latest instead of 3.6
+ - Reserved for arm-based server ( because of COPY --from=build /lib/ld-musl-armhf.so.1 /lib/ )
  - Chose only tcpserver binary to be included
  - hardcoded the arguments passed to tcpserver